-Learn where and how to apply for emergency financial assistance from charities, churches, or the government.
+Learn where and how to apply for emergency financial assistance from charities, churches, or the Oneida County government social services.
 Get grants to help with rent, security deposits or utility bills as well as free food from pantries or healthcare from community clinics.
-There is also section 8 housing, free school supplies, furniture in the Rome area, and other aid in Oneida County.
+There is also section 8 housing, free school supply programs for students, furniture in the Rome area, and other financial aid as well as free stuff for the low income in Oneida County.

 In addition, low income families or immigrants can also get free legal aid, mortgage help, or emergency heating bill help or free Christmas toys during the winter.
-Find these assistance programs, as well as loans and deposit help, in cities including Utica.
+Find these assistance programs, as well as loans and deposit help, in cities including Utica as well as Rome

 Eviction prevention and rent assistance

 Individuals and families that live in Herkimer and Oneida counties who are facing an eviction because of the poor economy or some other financial emergency now may be able to receive help from a partnership of six charities and agencies that are partnering with the Mohawk Valley Community Action Agency.